What is the status of my application?

 Are international students eligible for financial aid?

 Financial aid is limited to international students.
 Please refer to the financial aid website here for further details: https://medschool.duke.edu/education/student-services/office-financial-a...
 International students

 Do you accept courses completed online and at community colleges?

 DukeMed will ONLY accept coursework that has been accepted by your undergraduate institution.
 If you have taken an on-line course and your undergraduate institution accepts that course as part of your degree program, Duke will also accept that course.

 How many letters of recommendation are required?

 Each applicant must submit a minimum four (4) letters of recommendation, two of which must be from science faculty.
-This could be lab or class work.
+Science faculty could be lab or class work.
 It would also be beneficial to have a clinical letter addressing your ability to work with others.
 If your school submits a committee letter, it applies the four letter rule.
 In other words, if you have a committee letter, you won't need to submit four letters of recommendation.

 What if I cannot find two Science faculty members?